 Avalanche Skills – AST 2

-The AST 2 will help you deepen your knowledge, broaden your perspective and refine your decision making skills in avalanche terrain.
+The AST 2 will deepen your knowledge, broaden your perspective and refine your decision making skills in avalanche terrain.
 This 3 & 1/2 day program is the next logical step after completing the AST 1.
-Similar topics will be covered with more depth and emphasis on adapting personal exposure based on changing conditions & field observations.
+Similar topics will be covered with more in-depth emphasis on adapting personal exposure relative to changing conditions & ongoing field observations.

 This course provides the highest recreational avalanche training in Canada and is a good stepping stone for folks seeking further Industry Training Programs.
+It follows Avalanche Canada’s program, goals, and objectives.
 For more info and photos, here is a link to an AST 2 course review done by Backcountry Skiing Canada.

 Nelson based courses